a2geek/libvirt-bosh-cpi/README.md

    Notes:
    * `jumpbox-user.yml` operations file gives access to a user on the BOSH Director that has access to the `root` account.
 Useful for development work - feel free to leave it off.
    * `cpi-resize-disk.yml` indicates this CPI is able to resize a disk natively.
 Untested at this time.
 Feel free to leave it off; note that resizing means BOSH mounts two disks and copies files between the disks, and with current configuration that may not work.
+   * `dns.yml` changes the default DNS based on the `internal_dns` entry.
+Leave it off unless you actually need it.

 ## Setup